 - Start implementing and testing usage tracking alongside carbon footprint monitoring.
 You need to monitor and report on progress – and that requires analysis of consumption data.

 - Continue to create smarter customer experiences with tailored User Experiences and actions for each household.
-Customer engagement is essential and providing personalised information and advice is key to increasing engagement and action.
+Customer engagement is essential and providing personalized information and advice is key to increasing engagement and action.

 It’s time to consider the whole system as an essential step to creating meaningful change.
 This involves working with specialist partners to drive emissions reductions throughout your value chain in order to generate faster Return On Investment (ROI), and help grow more sustainable customer value and relationships.